Design & Integration Files

 - PADS Files

 Part Numbers with "Z" indicate RoHS Compliance.
 Boards checked are needed to evaluate this circuit

-16-Bit, 300 kSPS, Low Power Data Acquisition System Optimized for Sub-Nyquist Input Signals Up to 4 kHz
+- EVAL-CN0305-SDPZ ($99.00) A 16-Bit, 300 kSPS Low Power Successive Approximation ADC System with Optimum Low Power Drive Amplifier for Sub-Nyquist Input Signals Up to 4 kHz

 This approach is highly useful in portable battery powered or multichannel applications, or where power dissipation is critical.
 It also provides benefits in applications where the ADC is idle most of the time between conversion bursts.